-USA Today and New York Times bestseller Wendy Corsi Staub is the award-winning author of more than seventy novels and has twice been nominated for the Mary Higgins Clark Award.
+New York Times and USA Today bestseller Wendy Corsi Staub is the award-winning author of more than ninety novels.
 She lives in the New York City suburbs with her husband, their sons, and a trio (give or take) of rescue kitties.

 New York Times bestseller Wendy Corsi Staub is the award-winning author of more than ninety novels, best known for the single title psychological suspense novels she writes under her own name.
 Those books and the women’s fiction she writes under the pseudonym Wendy Markham have also appeared on the USA Today, Amazon, Barnes and Noble, and Bookscan bestseller lists.

 Her novel HELLO, IT’S ME was a recent Hallmark television movie starring Kellie Martin.
 Her short story “Cat Got Your Tongue” will appear in R.L.
 Stine’s upcoming MWA middle grade anthology SCREAM AND SCREAM AGAIN (HarperCollins).
 Her short story “The Elephant in the Room” appears in Nasty Woman Press’s inaugural anthology SHATTERING GLASS.

 A three-time finalist for the Simon and Schuster Mary Higgins Clark Award, she’s won an RWA Rita Award, an RT Award for Career Achievement in Suspense, the 2007 RWA-NYC Golden Apple Award for Lifetime Achievement, and five WLA Washington Irving Prizes for Fiction.

 She previously published a dozen adult suspense novels with Kensington Books and the critically-acclaimed young adult paranormal series “Lily Dale” (Walker/Bloomsbury).
 Earlier in her career, she published a broad range of genres under her own name and pseudonyms, and was a co-author/ghostwriter for several celebrities.

 Raised in Dunkirk, NY, Wendy graduated from SUNY Fredonia and launched a publishing career in New York City.
 She was Associate Editor at Silhouette Books before selling her first novel in 1992.
 Married with two sons, she lives in the NYC suburbs.
 An active supporter of the American Cancer Society, she was a featured speaker at Northern Westchester’s 2015 Relay for Life and 2012 National Spokesperson for the Sandy Rollman Ovarian Cancer Foundation.
 She has has fostered for various animal rescue organizations.